simplicitesoftware/documentation/docs/docs/front/introduction.md

 ![](img/introduction/client-oriented-webpage.png)

 If your solution is *client-oriented*, you may benefit from creating a *custom front-end* that is tailored to meet the specific needs of your end-users and possible customers.
 For example you can want your client to be immersed in a specific environment if you wanna apply some specific marketing strategies or user-oriented designs.
 The idea is that Simplicité will allow you to customize the fronts of your applications, and even take them outside of the solutions if you don't want to mix anything together.

 There are numerous possibilities, but a common example is the one of having products and client ordering them, this is a workflow allowed by Simplicité by default (accessible & illustrated in the *Demo* module).
-But you could want a specific experience for your customers, for example to preview videos or very specific visualisations of your products.
+But you could want a specific experience for your customers, for example to preview videos or very specific visualizations of your products.
 Another possibility is that you want your interfaces to contain widgets or layouts that you've already designed --also maybe implemented-- that you really want to include.

 **Example**: in case of a system or application containing orders, possibly emitted by clients, you might benefit from having a minimalist webpage using a more *user-friendly* interface than Simplicité's default one.